Shopkins: Figures

 Shopkins figurines are about 1 inch in height and 1/2 inch in width, roughly the size of a United States quarter.
 Each figurine has a face, a name, and its own personality.
 They are distributed in bright coloured packaging with bubble letters.
-Shopkins are based on grocery items: for example, there is a sweet apple named Apple Blossom, a chocolate bar named Cheeky Chocolate, a lipstick named Lippy Lips, and a chocolate chip cookie named Kooky Cookie.
+Shopkins are based on everyday items: for example, there is a sweet apple named Apple Blossom, a chocolate bar named Cheeky Chocolate, a lipstick named Lippy Lips, a chocolate chip cookie named Kooky Cookie, and a strawberry named Strawberry Kiss.
 There are hundreds of Shopkins in the Shopkins World.
 Shopkins are organized into categories, such as Fruit & Veg and Bakery.
 They can be found in a variety of packs; 2, 5, 12, and Mega (20) packs are the most well known.
 However, for a limited time, 10-packs were sold during Season 1.
 Season 9 would retire the 5-packs indefinitely in place for Shoppet packs.
 With the debut of Mini Packs in Season 10, the 2, 12, and Mega packs were reconfigured into 1-packs (consisting of one Shopkin and one Mini Pack for one complete figure), 8-packs (consisting of eight Shopkins and eight Mini Packs for eight complete figures), and Variety (12) packs (consisting of 12 Shopkins and 12 Mini Packs for 12 complete figures), respectively.
 In Season 11, variety packs would be replaced by Family Fun Packs (consisting of a family of five Shopkins for one large Mini Pack and eight other Shopkins and Mini Packs for 22 items total).
 For the Real Littles line, the 2-packs (consisting of two Shopkins and two Mini Packs for two complete figures) would return alongside the 8-packs introduced in Season 10.
 After being introduced in Season 12, these packs would remain for Season 13.
 In Season 14, the series would reintroduce the Mega packs (now consisting of 13 Shopkins and 13 Mini Packs for 13 complete figures).
 These packs would remain for Seasons 15, 16, and 17.